 Checking for `never`

-Checking if some type is never may seem trivial, and one could write something like:
+may seem trivial, and one could write something like:

 type IsNever<T> = T extends never ? true : false